This Is 40: Plot

-Later, Debbie meets up with Jodi, who confesses she stole the money to buy Oxycontin.
-She fires her and leaves.
-Meanwhile, Pete and Debbie are having to deal with Sadie and Charlotte fighting all the time, resulting in arguments among the family.
-They later have to meet with the principal, but the couple denies everything Catherine accuses them of doing.
-The couple is delighted when she starts using the same foul language they had used previously, and the principal dismisses them.
+Pete and Debbie deal with Sadie and Charlotte's constant fighting, which puts an additional strain upon the family.
+They meet with the school principal, but the couple denies Catherine's accusations, and when she starts using the same foul language they had used previously, the principal dismisses them.

-At Pete's 40th birthday party, they argue about the money his dad wants from them.
-Debbie argues with her dad about not spending enough time in her life, and how he is perfect.
+At Pete's 40th birthday party, the couple again argues about the money his father wants from them.
+Debbie argues with her father about not spending enough time in her life, and how he is perfect.
 Oliver then explains that his life is not perfect, and how he has always cared about her and loved her.

-Later, Pete overhears Debbie talking about her pregnancy, and rides out of the house on his bicycle in anger.
-Debbie and Larry go, finding he has cycled into a car door.
-Pete gets into an argument with the driver of the car, who then punches him in the stomach.
+Later, Pete overhears Debbie talking about her pregnancy, and angrily leaves the house on his bicycle.
+Debbie and Larry pursue him, and after Pete cycles into a car door, he gets into an argument with the driver, who then punches him in the stomach.

-Debbie and Larry take Pete to the hospital, where Larry and Debbie reconcile, with Larry recognizing that she is why the family is able to stay together, as she is the fighter.
-Pete and Debbie talk later; he is actually thrilled about having a third baby, he doesn't feel trapped, so they reconcile.
+Debbie and Larry take Pete to the hospital, where they reconcile, with Larry recognizing that she is the fighter who keeps the family together.
+Pete further realizes he is actually thrilled about having another child, and reconciles with Debbie.

 Sometime later, Pete and Debbie are watching a small concert with Ryan Adams performing.
 She suggests he sign him to his label and they plan to talk to him as they finish watching the show.

-After the main credits roll, there's an extended alternate take of Catherine's ad-libbing insults during the meeting with Debbie, Pete, and the school principal.